 Organising events, raising funds or donating to charitable causes is also a great way to show your support, such as Stonewall, LGBT Foundation and Kaleidoscope Trust.
 However, it is imperative that you avoid jumping on any bandwagons and ensure that you are actually taking action to provide value, and not being tokenistic.

 FDM is proud to be an equal opportunities employer: it enables us to attract, recruit, train and deploy incredible people.
 Our employee led groups provide a community for discussion, support and connection with others.

-Our Pride Network has an aim to allow those working for the company to feel comfortable bringing their authentic selves into work.
+Our Pride Network aims to allow our people to feel comfortable bringing their authentic selves into work.
 Our mission is to create an open and inclusive environment through education and representation.
-2% of our applicants (who chose to disclose their information in the last 12 months) identify as Bisexual, Homosexual or Other.
+5% of our global (who chose to disclose their information in the last 12 months) identify as LGBTQIA*.

 Pride is a space for everyone in the network to share with their community any media that interests them.
 Whether it be an article, an LGBTQ+ event you have attended or even just dropping in to post a discussion point.
 This is your space to be with a community in FDM that can support you as someone who identifies or is an ally.

 Read more about FDM’s diversity and inclusion initiatives.